-Chinese New Year Red Envelope are one of the favorite Chinese traditions for children since on New Year’s Day, they are given the shiny packets with money inside.
+Chinese New Year Red Envelopes are one of the favorite Chinese traditions for children, because on New Year’s Day they are given the shiny packets with money inside.
 Kids of all ages quickly learn the words for red envelope: “hong bao” in Mandarin, “lai see” in Cantonese.

 Traditionally the envelopes were decorated with gold letters and messages of prosperity or Chinese lucky symbols like the Chinese dragon, the phoenix, Chinese Lions, the Chinese Wise Men of wealth, the Chinese Zodiac animal for that year, etc.